5 credit card no-nos for students

 1. Don't treat your credit card as an extension of your

-Brian Betz, administrative lead for Alberta-based Money Mentors, says the key to prudent student financing is forming and sticking to a thorough spending plan.
+Brian Betz, a counsellor with Alberta-based Money Mentors, says the key to prudent student financing is forming and sticking to a thorough spending plan.

 "We encourage students at the beginning of the year to look at what resources they have available to spend, then set up a monthly budget that basically allows them to make it through to the end of the school term," says Betz.

 For example, if you have $12,000 to last for six months of schooling, you are restricted to $2,000 monthly.
 You should then put together a detailed spending plan that covers all expense categories such as rent, utilities, transportation and entertainment.

 "Students should not use a credit card as an extension of their budgets," says Michael Krieger, an insolvency trustee and president of Krieger & Company.
 Just because you have a card with a $3,000 limit in addition to your $12,000 does not mean you really have $15,000.

 Rhonda Sherwood, a financial adviser with Raymond James Ltd., is particularly concerned about students going on spending sprees after getting their first credit card.
 She strongly suggests parents detail a credit card's true purpose and set examples of responsible spending habits before their children get their first credit card.
 Explain that keeping up with the latest fashion trends and having the most high-tech gadgets are not necessities, and are, therefore, not responsible credit card purchases.